 All convicted sex offenders are required to be listed and registered on either a national or state sex offender database.
 Those listed on these databases have been convicted in a court of law of a sex offense.
 You are able to view sex offenders on the internet, but remember that you will not be able to get the actual address, just the block that they live on.

 Court Records are public records and available to anyone.
 These records include a case file containing a docket and all of the documents filed in the case.
 You can access court records on the internet, or at the Greene County Clerk of Court office in the county where the case was filed.

 Each and every state keeps a record of a person’s criminal past.
 These databases are connected so you can track criminal histories from another state.
-You can go to county courthouse and check in person, or check online.
-You must know which county the crime occured in, and in the event that the crime was in a completely different state, you may have to pay a fee for a more intensive search.
+You can go to county courthouse and check in person or you can check online.
+You must know which county the crime occurred in, and in the event that the crime was in a completely different state, you may have to pay a fee for a more intensive search.